Title

 Description

-The circular medal measures 70mm in diameter and was struck in silver by the Medallic Art Company of New York.
+The circular medal measures 51mm in diameter and was struck in gold and bronze by the Whitehead & Hoag Company of Newark.
+The mintage is not reported.

 Medal Details